Mind the Gap: Anti-Critical Quantum Metrology

-Quantum metrology seeks to exploit the laws of quantum mechanics to estimate physical parameters with the highest possible precision~\cite{QM2006Llyod,QM2011Lloyd}.
+\emph{Introduction.}---Quantum metrology seeks to exploit the laws of quantum mechanics to estimate physical parameters with the highest possible precision~\cite{QM2006Llyod,QM2011Lloyd}.
 Quantum correlations can be used to surpass the standard quantum limit of precision achievable with separable states, reaching in principle the Heisenberg limit~\cite{PhysRevLett.102.100401,PhysRevLett.105.180402,elusiveHL2012}.
 Despite tremendous experimental and theoretical progress, overcoming the standard quantum limit in macroscopic quantum systems remains largely elusive~\cite{PhysRevLett.110.181101,RevModPhys.89.035002,RevModPhys.90.035005,AdvancesNatphotson2018,photonicQM2020,6v93-whwq}.
 The reason is that strongly correlated many-body quantum states are difficult to prepare and are extremely fragile to noise and decoherence~\cite{noisyQM2011, PhysRevLett.111.120401}.
 This has motivated the search for new approaches, and over the past decade critical quantum metrology has emerged as a particularly promising direction~\cite{PhysRevA.78.042105,PhysRevLett.99.100603,PhysRevLett.99.095701,mihailescu2025criticalquantumsensingtutorial}.
-By tuning a system close to a quantum phase transition, the closing of the many-body energy gap and the associated build-up of quantum correlations lead to extreme sensitivity, as witnessed by the quantum Fisher information.
-In some situations, this sensitivity can be more robust than in conventional approaches to quantum metrology~\cite{PhysRevA.109.L050601, PhysRevLett.133.040801,PhysRevA.111.052621,cxvs-5pb1}.
-However, the same gap closing that enhances the quantum Fisher information also induces critical slowing down: the timescales required to prepare, transform, probe, or read out the system diverge, severely limiting practical applications.
-As a result, the apparent advantage of a large quantum Fisher information is often offset by prohibitively long evolution and preparation times~\cite{PhysRevX.8.021022}.
-This issue is particularly acute in the frequentist paradigm, where a large number of independent repetitions are required to approach the Cramér–Rao bound, effectively amplifying the time cost associated with each trial.